Upgrading from 2.x to 3.x

 Severity: Will break

-What Changed: Record references where an experimental feature in 2.x and in 3.x the syntax of record references has been significantly altered.
+What changed: Record references were an experimental feature in 2.x and in 3.x the syntax of record references has been significantly altered.

-Action: Use experimental record references in 2.x will have to be updated manually to 3.x syntax.
+Action: Record references in 2.x will have to be updated manually to 3.x syntax.

 Action: Use the ANALYZE stastement will have to be removed.

-What Changed: .* behavior changed for arrays and objects.
+What changed: The .* (all idiom) behavior changed for arrays and objects.

 Before (2.x):